Zayitskin/TAStm32GUI/README.md

 # TAStm32GUI
-A GUI for the TAStm32 device
+A GUI for the TAStm32 device (now with GitHub Actions)

 There are two main applications in this repository: main.py and tasfile.py.